oscimp/amaranth_twstft/Doc/AboutTheCurrentVersion.md

                         (currently not supported so the program will ask you which taps to use)) -m MODFREQ, --modfreq MODFREQ
-                        frequency of the PSK modulation (Herz) (default :2.5e6) -p, --print           creates a binary file containing the PRN sequence that should be generated -v, --verbose         prints all the parameters used for this instance of the program
+                        frequency of the PSK modulation (Herz) (default :2.5e6) -p, --print           creates a binary file containing the PRN sequence that should be generated (also prevents flashing the bitstream)
+  -v, --verbose         prints all the parameters used for this instance of the program
 ```